Local band Leaner, Lunker, and Betsy reunites for show at The Press, brings wedding love story full circle

 Where: The Press, 1009 Lincoln Ave.

-They named their trio after their dogs: Leaner, Ghiglia’s lab who was in the habit of leaning on humans so committedly that if the human moved, he’d fall over; Lunker, Rick’s huge Newfoundland; and Betsy, Macgregor’s springer spaniel.
+They named their trio after their dogs: Leaner, Ghiglia’s lab who was in the habit of leaning on humans so committedly that if the human moved, he’d fall over; Lunker, Rick’s huge Newfoundland; and Betsy, MacGregor’s springer spaniel.

-“People would come up to me after a show, calling me Betsy,” Macgregor said.
+“People would come up to me after a show, calling me Betsy,” MacGregor said.
 “That’s always funny.”

 The group played all around town, gaining fans, sometimes joined by friends including Randy Kelley.